Keeper-Security/Commander/NESTED_SHARE_FOLDER_COMMANDS.md

 **Command:** `nsf-list`

-**Detail:** List KeeperDrive folders and records from the local cache.
+**Detail:** List Nested Share Folders and Nested Share Records from the local cache.
 If neither `--folders` nor `--records` is specified, both are shown.
 Each row reports whether the item is shared (and to how many non-owner accessors).

 **Switches:**